mh37/Argos/README.md

 Probe requests that we capture contain the signal strength (RSSI), MAC-Address of the client and the SSID name the client is probing for.
 We can use the first part of the MAC address to also match this with a vendor.

-According to IEEE 802.11-2012 (this is outdated but I do not have access to IEEE 802.11-2020 which is the newest specification) the probe request frame body can contain the following data.
+According to IEEE 802.11-2012 the probe request frame body can contain the data listed below.
+This standard is outdated, but I do not have access to IEEE 802.11-2020 which is the newest specification.
+If you do you should find the information on page 843, and I gladly update it here if you can send it to me.

 ### Mandatory
 - SSID